 What to Understand About IMEI Numbers

-Before you purchase a used phone, you should know exactly what you’re buying.
-Some used phones sold by third-party vendors may have been previously reported as stolen or locked.
-But thankfully, there’s one way to find out if the used phone you want to buy is reputable: an IMEI check.
-Check out to quick guide on how to check IMEI.
+Buying a CPO (or, “certified pre-owned”) phone can be a great way to save money when you’re in the market for a new smartphone.
+But, before you purchase a used phone, you should know exactly what you’re buying.
+Some used and certified pre-owned phones sold by third-party vendors may have been previously reported as stolen or locked.
+Thankfully, there’s one way to find out if the used phone you want to buy is reputable: an IMEI number check.
+Check out our quick guide on how to check IMEI.

 IMEI number basics.